andrewsomeister/checkers-minimax-ai/README.md

 # Checkers Minimax Algorithm

+## Run the game
+To run the project, you must simply download and run checkers_game.exe!

+## Description
 This project implements the minimax algorithm to create a checkers AI.
 It is made up of different classes such as board, app, and piece to create a fully functioning 8 x 8 checkers game.
-To run the project, you must simply run the cinder_app_main.cc file and a window will pop up with the game.
 The valid moves for each piece is calculated through 2 recursive functions, which loop diagonally from a piece to check whether it can just move, whether it is blocked, or whether it can skip pieces.
 It it recursive because a piece is able to double or triple jump.
 The minimax algorithm is implemented by calculating every possible outcome from a certain board, and picking the move